JaninaWibker/rpi-configuration-tutorial/README.md

 For the basic website (which will be running under example.ml and www.example.ml) either proxy it to apache2 or use nginx itself.
 When using apache2 make sure to change the default port from 80 to something else (and from 443 to something else too).
 These ports will be occupied by nginx.

-For each subdomain / service create new server blocks and add a `server_name`-entry with all the domains that will redirect there (seperated by spaces, **not** commas).
-Aswell as that add two `listen`-entries with the port to listen on (one of the ports has to be prefixed with `[::]:` for IPv6 support, thats also why 2 entries have to exist).
+For each subdomain / service create new server blocks and add a `server_name`-entry with all the domains that will redirect there (separated by spaces, **not** commas).
+As well as that add two `listen`-entries with the port to listen on (one of the ports has to be prefixed with `[::]:` for IPv6 support, that's also why 2 entries have to exist).
 The first entry also gets a `default_server` after its listen entries.
-Optionally add 443 as a port aswell if HTTPS/SSL/TLS support is needed.
+Optionally add 443 as a port as well if HTTPS/SSL/TLS support is needed.
 Here's where Cloudflare Origin Certificates become useful.

 ```
 # www.example.ml, example.ml